madanyc/workfront-learn.en/help/reporting/basic-reporting/reporting-components.md

 ---
 title: Understand reporting components
-description: In this video, you will learn the key components behind Workfront reporting and how these are used in a reporting element in [!DNL  ].
+description: In this video, you will learn the key components behind Workfront reporting and how these are used in a reporting element in [!DNL  Workfront].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial